informatics-isi-edu/chaise/docs/dev-docs/flow-control.md

 As we mentioned the logic of ordering the secondary requests is hidden from Chaise and all Chaise knows is the list of `requests` that it has to create.
 Each returned `Request` object from ERMrestJS is going to have different attributes depending on the type of the request.
 Each object has a boolean attribute to indicate its type.
 The following are the list of available attributes for each type:

-- aggregates: If the `"aggregate": true` is avaiable in the returned object, we know that it's pseudo-column aggregate.
+- aggregates: If the `"aggregate": true` is available in the returned object, we know that it's pseudo-column aggregate.
 The other available attributes are:
   - `column`: An `ERMrest.PseudoColumn` object that can be used for generating the requests.
   - `objects`: An array of objects that signal which part of the page needs this pseudo-column value.
     - If `"citation": true` is available on an object, citation is waiting for this value.
     - If `"column": true` is available on an object, a visible column is waiting for this value. `index` attribute can be used to find the column.
     - If `"related": true` is available on an object, a related entity is waiting for this value. `index` attribute can be used to find the related entity.
 - entity sets: If the `"entityset": true` is available in the returned object, we know that it's pseudo-column entity set.
 It will have the same attributes as aggregate but we had to distinguish between them because Chaise has to use a different API call to get the value.
-- inline entities: If `"inline": true` is available in the returened object, the request belongs to an inline table. `index` is the other attribute that Chaise is using to generate a request for the inline entity.
+- inline entities: If `"inline": true` is available in the returned object, the request belongs to an inline table. `index` is the other attribute that Chaise is using to generate a request for the inline entity.
-- related entities: If `"related": true` is available in the returened object, the request belongs to an inline table. `index` is the other attribute that Chaise is using to generate a request for the inline entity.
+- related entities: If `"related": true` is available in the returned object, the request belongs to an inline table. `index` is the other attribute that Chaise is using to generate a request for the inline entity.

 ‌Based on this, Chaise uses the returned list of requests and creates its own copy called `requestModels`.
 This will allow chaise to add extra attributes for book-keeping. `requestModels` is an array of object with the following attributes: